jbosstools/jbosstools-fuse/Contributing.md

 The general idea is to keep your 'master' branch in-sync with the 'upstream/master'.

-## Building JBoss Fuse Tooling
+## Building JBoss Camel Developer Tools
-To build _JBoss Fuse Tooling_ requires specific versions of Java (1.6+) and +Maven (3.0+).
-See this [link](https://github.com/fusesource/fuseide/blob/master/Build.md) for more information on how to setup, run and configure build.
+To build _JBoss Camel Developer Tools_ requires specific versions of Java (1.8+) and +Maven (3.0+).
+See this [link](https://github.com/jbosstools/fusetools/blob/master/Build.md) for more information on how to setup, run and configure build.

 This command will run the build: